The following is an excerpt.

 The road from research to innovation was on the agenda when representatives from Hydro Aluminium Rolled Products and Extrusion Europe visited CASA.

-The visitors were Hydro Extrusion Offenburg Germany, and Martin Sagen who is head of BU General Engineering, Hydro Rolled Products in Grevenbroich Germany.
-Trond Furu, Research Manager of the Corporate Technology Office in Oslo and a long-time friend of CASA, accompanied when the visitors took the opportunity to look into relevant activities at NTNU.
+The visitors were Andrea Toning, Director Program Management Office in Hydro Extrusion Offenburg Germany, Martin Sagen Head of BU General Engineering, Hydro Rolled Products in Grevenbroich Germany and Trond Furu, Research Manager of the Corporate Technology Office in Oslo.

 Better than a PowerPoint